shrmrf/shrmrf.github.io/_posts/2019-12-01-SPS-review.md

 If you get hacked, "precautions" are irrelevant.
 The word precaution means that it ought to prevent the hack.
 I'm assuming this was the question as well.
 Although this was not a security demo, but k8s brings with it good security practices (certs, https etc.).
 "Hack" is too open-ended of a word.

+Security practices are a whole different topic.
+Perhaps not relevant for the discussion here.

 - _So can we apply machine learning and Ai codes in PLC??_

 I would read my answer above and conclude: NO. PLCs are meant for other things, Google is your friend!